 First, the word for day in Genesis 1 also carries the meaning age or epoch.
 Second, the Hebrew phrase evening and morning appears to contain much deeper meaning in Hebrew than the surface English reading would suggest; it may connote an abstract inter-work-period marker or it may be entirely figurative or it may literally refer to an evening and morning but one dividing God’s days in God’s timeframe.
 Third, the sequence of creation in Genesis comports well with the sequence of creation seen in the natural record.
 The first two points are dealt with in detail in Old-Earth Creation; the third extensively in Genesis And Science.

-The Straightforward Understanding of the Word of God back to top
+The Straightforward Understanding of the Word of God

 If the Genesis account does not mean what it plainly says, but must be “interpreted” to fit an evolutionary world, how are we to understand the rest of the Bible?
 How are we to know that the historical accounts of Jesus’ life, death and resurrection should not also be “reinterpreted”?
 Indeed, can we know anything for sure if the Bible can be so flexible?